 Other manifestations include attention-deficit-hyperactivity disorder, obsessive-compulsive disorder, poor impulse control, and other behavioral problems.
 Symptoms vary significantly from one patient to another, and the tics are often not the most disabling features of this condition.

-Patients with loud vocalizations or large movements either endure substantial criticism or withdraw from many activities.
+Patients with loud vocalisations or large movements either endure substantial criticism or withdraw from many activities.
 Prejudice in work and school settings is common.
-Inadvertent injuries, such as broken bones and joint degeneration can also occur after years of simple yet repetitive tics.
+Inadvertent injuries, such as broken bones and joint degeneration, can also occur after years of simple yet repetitive tics.
 Accidents are common.

-Current treatments of Tourette syndrome are purely symptomatic.
+Current treatments of Tourette Syndrome are purely symptomatic.
 No curative or preventive treatments are known.
 Medications have been used to treat tics, ADHD, OCD, and aggression.
 These include antipsychotics, dopamine-depleting agents, antihypertensive agents, skeletal muscle relaxants, benzodiazepines, SSRIs at 3-4 times the antidepressant dose, and Botox injections.
 Neurosurgery is performed in severe cases.
 All of these treatments carry significant risk and, sadly, offer limited benefit.
-Many medical authors encourage physicians avoid treating Tourette syndrome with pharmaceutical agents unless the symptoms are debilitating.
+Many medical authors encourage physicians to avoid treating Tourette Syndrome with pharmaceutical agents unless the symptoms are debilitating.

 Multiple case reports of patients using cannabis to reduce or eliminate tics and obsessive-compulsive behaviors have been published.
 One study found that cannabinoids could enhance the effectiveness of antipsychotic medications in this condition.

-The acute effects of cannabis and THC are well documented, and are considered safer than most of the medications currently used in the treatment of Tourette syndrome.
-The lethal dose of cannabis and THC in humans is unknown and there are no reported deaths caused directly by cannabis toxicity.
+The acute effects of cannabis and THC are well documented, and are considered safer than most of the medications currently used in the treatment of Tourette Syndrome.

-I would like to share a personal story.
-My best friend during ages 10-14, gradually developed Tourette syndrome right before my eyes.
+My best friend during ages 10-14, gradually developed Tourette Syndrome right before my eyes.
 At first doctors thought he had postnasal drip or acid reflux.
 Over time, we joked that he was a one-man orchestra.
 The tics and obsessive-compulsive behavior worsened; the whole family suffered, and eventually he was no longer able to effectively function in a mainstream school environment.
 He left high school midway through freshman year and moved to a special needs school that was mostly attended by youth criminals.
 Our friendship quickly dissolved as he also became involved in delinquent activity.